blerantramadani/Wind-Power-Digital-Twin/README.md

 - **Physics-Based Constraints:** Piecewise cubic power curve modeling to ensure the synthetic ground truth respects the aerodynamic laws specific to the Bogdanci Wind Park.
 - **Signal Processing:** 3-hour rolling mean filters ($\mu_{3h}$) to attenuate high-frequency turbulence and improve LSTM convergence during training.

+## Citation
+If you use this work or the Digital Twin engine in your research, please cite:

+**Ramadani, B. (2026).** Physics-Informed Digital Twin for Pre-Deployment Validation of LSTM-Based Wind Power Forecasting Models.
+OSMSES 2026, Karlsruhe, Germany.

+© 2026 Blerant Ramadani - Mother Teresa University in Skopje